gouherdanish/gouherdanish.github.io/_posts/2024-10-18-container-registry.md

 ---
 ### Creating a Container Registry

+- In this article, we will explore Github Container Registry (GHCR) as it is available out of the box for all repositories hosted on GitHub

 **Step 1 - Create Github Token**
 - Go to Github -> Account -> Settings -> Developer Settings
 - Click Personal access tokens -> Tokens (classic)